cpearce31/wdi-study-eval/README.md

 ## Use

-Run this script with `npm start <name-of-study`.
+Run this script with `npm run eval < name-of-study >`.

-If you've configured your `.env` and CSV correctly, you'll then see the PR comment for each pull request.
-On this pass through, you're just looking for questions or 1:1 requests.
-If the developer's PR comment needs more than your default response, press `n` and hit enter.
-You'll be able to add a more detailed comment later.
-Otherwise, press `y` and hit enter to use the default comment.
-You can kill the process by responding `x`.
-No comments will be made and no PRs will be closed.

-Then, you'll see the diff for each PR.
-Respond `y` if it's a reasonable attempt at answering the questions, or `n` if not.
-If you respond `n`, you'll need to address those crappy PRs in real life.
-If you respond 'y', and you chose to use the default comment for that PR, it will be closed, and the default comment will be added.
+If you've configured your `.env` and CSV correctly, you'll see the GH handle, comments, and diff for each PR.
+You'll be prompted first to say whether the diff looks like a reasonable attempt at responding to the study.
+Type `y` if it does, `n` if it doesn't, `x` to kill the process (and not post any comments or close any PRs) or `back` to return to the last PR in case you made a mistake.

+If you answered `y` above, you'll be asked whether you'd like to use the default comment, which is whatever the `COMMENT` variable in your `.env` is set to. this would probably be something like "Nice work!" or "+1" (the thumbs up emoji).
+You have the same options here as above.
+If you enter something other than `y`, `n`, `x`, or `back` to either of these, it will default to `y`.

-For any PRs that you chose not to use the default comment for, you'll be shown the comment and the diff, and asked to leave a custom comment.
-Then, the PR will be closed and your comment added.
+If you indicated that you didn't want to use the default comment, you'll be prompted to enter a custom comment.

-Finally, you'll be shown a list of PRs that need to be addressed in real life, and a message confirming that all of the API requests to close and comment were succesful.
+Once you've gone through all the PRs, the script will comment and close all the "reasonable" PRs, and give you a list of PRs that need to be addressed by hand.
+It will also let you know whether all the API requests went through succesfully.

+For covenience, and because they share some code, this repo also contains a copy of Antony Donovan's pull request script, found [here](https://git.generalassemb.ly/wdi-bos-faculty/pull-requests).
+You can run that script with `npm run pulls < name-of-repo >`.
+It uses the same `.env` and CSV directory.

 ## [License](LICENSE)